codingconcepts/env/README.md

 - uint, uint8, uint16, uint32, uint64 and all slice equivalents
 - float32, float64 and all slice equivalents
 - time.Duration and []time.Duration

-## Todo

-- [ ] Allow user to provide custom delimiter for slice types (environment config might be unchangeable)